cfpb/design-system/docs/pages/typography.md

   #### Black type on colored backgrounds

   Black type is accessible on all brand colors with 20% saturation or below when using at least 14pt type.
+Hex values for those colors are shown in parentheses in the image below; for their RGB equivalents, see the \[Design System colors page](https://cfpb.github.io/design-system/foundation/color#tints).

   A few colors allow for slightly darker saturations while still maintaining accessibility.
 If you're looking to use a combination not listed here, check [WebAIM Contrast Checker](https://webaim.org/resources/contrastchecker/)  to verify accessibility.

   ![Chart showing accessible combinations of black type on brand colors with 20% saturation or below.](/design-system/images/uploads/black_type_revised.png)